 If you want to trademark a product name, choosing an arbitrary product name would be a good idea.
 An arbitrary product name is one that consists of a regular English language word applied in an unfamiliar manner.
 For example, if you wanted to use the word STAPLER for a tennis racket, that would be an arbitrary use of the word “stapler” because tennis rackets don’t perform the ordinary functions of a stapler.
 Arbitrary product names enjoy a broad scope of protection and are able to be federally registered with the USPTO.

 Fanciful Product Names

-Finally, a fanciful product name is one that is completely made up and has no meaning in the English language.
+Finally, a fanciful product name is one that’s completely made up and has no meaning in the English language.
 So, the name YAGZET for a brand of laundry detergent (or really any product) would be a fanciful product name because it means absolutely nothing.
 Fanciful product names are eligible for federal registration and receive the greatest amount of protection under the law.

 May I Help You Trademark a Product Name?

-I’m US trademark attorney Morris Turek.
+I’m experienced US trademark attorney Morris Turek.
 If you have any questions about whether you can trademark a product name, or are unsure about which category your product name would fall into, please do not hesitate to contact me.
-I am available at (314) 749-4059, email@example.com, or through my contact form (below).
+I am available at (314) 749-4059, firstname.lastname@example.org, or through my contact form (below).
 I would be happy to assist you.

 Related Article: How Do I Trademark a Logo?

 Related Article: Can I Trademark a Phrase?